 - Hold this position in the air for 5 to 10 seconds.

-The squeeze and release is your secret weapon when it comes to getting your pelvic muscles to respond quickly.
+The squeeze and release is your secret weapon towards getting your pelvic muscles to respond quickly.
 This can be very helpful for stopping leaks in a pinch!

 - Sit or stand in a comfortable position and think of the muscles used to control your urine flow.